Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Introduction

 where $d$ is the distance between two point charges of the electric dipole, $\lambda$ is wavelength of the emitted electrodynamic wave and $r$ is the distance from midpoint of the dipole up to the observation point.
 We will consider radiation by the electric dipole, but with the following assumptions

 It turns out that these new assumptions lead to completely novel results.
 There are two electric dipole systems considered in the literature: one in which charges have constant magnitude but oscillating position \cite{WalterGreiner,schwinger1998classical}, and another in which charges are fixed in space and so do not move, but their charge magnitudes are oscillating \cite{DavidGriffiths,heald1995classical}.
-In this paper our focus will be on the latter system.
+In this paper our focus will be on the latter system, and the spherical coordinate system is utilized, where radial field components will be called longitudinal.
 To the best knowledge of authors, these results were not published before.

 Literature covering the longitudinal electric waves is scarce.
-This is due to the fact that according to Gauss's law longitudinal electric waves are impossible in vacuum.
+This is due to the fact that according to Gauss's law longitudinal electric waves are impossible in vacuum (for the spherical waves).
 However in this paper we challenge the implications of the Gauss's law with respect to the existence of longitudinal electric waves by considering the electric dipole radiation.
 A theoretical method for quantizing the radiation field using transverse, longitudinal and scalar photons was introduced in \cite{Gupta1950theory}.
 An attempt to consider the existence of longitudinal electric waves using general framework of classical electrodynamics was tried in \cite{vanVlaenderen2001fn}.
 Possible existence and physical relevance of longitudinal electromagnetic waves from quantum electrodynamic point of view was studied in \cite{Khvorostenko1992}.
 Formation of transient longitudinal electromagnetic wave at the instant when a point charge crosses the perfectly conducting half-space and annihilates with its image was theoretically shown in \cite{prijmenko2011formation}.

+The main contributions of the paper are the following.
+Firstly, radiation of the infinitesimal electric dipole with oscillating charge magnitudes, but fixed charge positions, was generalized for $\frac{d}{\lambda} \in \mathbb{N}$.
+Secondly, radiation due to electric current wave traveling in one direction was obtained.
+In essence, traveling wave dipole (antenna) is considered.
+Most of the linear antenna theories consider standing wave currents, which are composed of two current waves traveling in the opposite directions.
+Thirdly, contribution to radiation of the linear charge densities, generated along the thin wire due to sinusoidal current, was considered.
+Finally, power generated by longitudinal waves was calculated and compared with the transverse power.